 A comparison of tentative tuition charges and actual certified tuition charges was made.
-The actual costs were less than estimated costs.
-The School District made a proper adjustment to the billings to sending districts for the decrease in per pupil costs in accordance with N.J.A.C.
-6A:23A-17.1(f) 3.
+The School District made proper adjustments to the billings to sending districts for the increases and/or decreases in per pupil costs in accordance with N.J.A.C.
+6A:23A-17.1(f)3..